farupa/demo1/README.md

 # demo1
-hi this is team jnu frojagannath university
+hi this is team jnu from jagannath university

+teamleader-tertho ghosh